MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--SynonymResourceFolderUrl`

 The url to a resource folder containing all synonym data files required by the input index schema.
+The parameter can be null if the input index schema doesn't specify any synonyms.
 Defaults to null.

 `--IndexPartitionCount`